w3f/Grants-Program/applications/helixstreet.md

 **How did you hear about the Grants Program?** Web3 Foundation Website

 The project is a very long term project.
-Parallel to the Blockchain and decentralized governance development there is actually a game changing shift in the sequencing technology (SMRT Long Read Sequencing ) based on the availability of HiFi sequencing which allows the sequencing of human ( and other species ) in a reference grade level quality.
+Parallel to the Blockchain and decentralized governance development there is actually a game changing shift in the sequencing technology (SMRT Long Read Sequencing ) based on the availability of HiFi sequencing which allows the sequencing of human DNA ( and other species ) in a reference grade level quality.